starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 - Gentoo
 - Debian Testing
 - Ubuntu *(only the latest non-LTS release)*

+We do not recommend 👎 LTS distros. *LTS releases and out of date distros are likely to cause many headaches.* LTS ≠ stable.
+LTS just means old packages locked to a specific major version which only receive security updates.
+This is great for servers but terrible for gaming where new features and fixes are important.

 We do not recommend 👎 most gaming-focused distributions as many of our Penguins have had issues installing the required dependencies to make Star Citizen run.
 They generally have only an individual or a very small team backing them and, at least where Star Citizen is concerned, do not live up to the promise.
 - We especially suggest avoiding PopOS and Drauger OS due to irresolvable compatibility issues with the required 32bit packages in their repos.